n3mawashi/PCNSE/Security-and-NAT-Policy-Configuration.md

 non-compliant routing headers, extensions, etc.
       * ICMPv6 Drop—If compliance matters, ensure that the firewall drops certain packets if the packets don’t match a Security policy rule.
+* Protocol Protection
+  * In a Zone Protection profile, Protocol Protection defends against non-IP protocol-based attacks.
+Enable Protocol Protection to block or allow non-IP protocols between security zones on a Layer 2 VLAN or on a virtual wire, or between interfaces within a single zone on a Layer 2 VLAN (Layer 3 interfaces and zones drop non-IP protocols so non-IP Protocol Protection doesn’t apply).
+Configure Protocol Protection to reduce security risks and facilitate regulatory compliance by preventing less secure protocols from entering a zone, or an interface in a zone.

 ### Network Address Translation
 * NAT policy is evaluated after the destination zone route lookup